fetchai/docs-archived/docs/tutorials/fet1.md

 endfunction
 ```

-The contract provided here obviously still need additional functionality for `allowance` to be truly useful as we have not implemented any method to actually spend the allowance.
+The contract provided here still needs additional functionality for `allowance` to be truly useful, as we have not implemented any method to actually spend the allowance.

-You can find the full contract within <a href="https://github.com/fetchai/etch-examples/blob/master/Fet-1/contract.etch" target=_blank>here</a>.

 <br/>